 Use cloth bumper or vinyl to keep your child from hitting against the side of the crib.
-Test the drop side latches to assure the baby cannot open them.
-The latches should be safe from unintentional release.
+Test the drop-side latches to ensure the baby cannot open them.
+The locks should be safe from unintentional release.

 Make sure the walls are free from lead.
 Breathing in lead dust or fumes or swallowing anything with lead in it may poison your child.
 A lead abatement professional can tell you if your walls are safe.

 If they aren’t safe, you should remove the lead paint and cover the walls with enamel or plastic-based paint.
 A water-resistant wallpaper can also be a suitable choice.

 Purchase a mattress that fits snugly against the crib.
 Your child may suffocate if his or her head is caught between the bed and the crib.

 If you can fit two fingers between the mattress and the crib, you should purchase a slightly bigger mattress.